gherka/d3_responsive_recycling/README.md

-# d3_responsive_recycling
+# Responsive, mobile-first household waste dashboard
-Responsive dashboard template built using Bootstrap grid and D3.js
+A basic interactive template with a map, a bar chart and a scatter plot, built using D3.js.